heb12/heb12.github.io/README.md

 ### Diaspora*
 [Heb12 is on Diaspora](https://diasp.org/u/heb12).
 There we post updates on the progress of Heb12 more often than on any other platform.
 Either follow Heb12 on Diaspora, and/or follow the tag #heb12.

-## Beliefs
-We have a believe statement [here](https://heb12.ml/beliefs).
-It describes what Heb12 believes about the Bible.

 ## Privacy
 See our [privacy policy](privacy) for information about use of user information.